-Gather ‘round Fort Worth — Halloween is less than 2 weeks away, and we have spooky insights on some of the most haunted places in the city + their mysterious inhabitants.
+Gather ‘round — In the spirit of Halloween, we have spooky insights on some of the most haunted places in the city + their mysterious inhabitants.
 Fort Worth was established in 1849, and it appears that some past residents never left.

 Miss Molly’s Hotel, 109 W. Exchange Ave.

-In the Stockyards area of Fort Worth sits Miss Molly’s Hotel which opened in 1910.
+In the Stockyards sits this ‘haunted hotel’ which opened in 1910.
 Since that time, the building has been a boarding house, a high-end hotel for wealthy cattlemen, a brothel + the city’s first-ever official bed and breakfast.
 Over the decades, the building has apparently accumulated a collection of spirits, including a cowboy, a woman, and a small child.

 Still not spooked?
 This one is bound to get your palms sweating.